One of the first things you need to do when you

 Other Sites You Should Know About

-These websites and apps don’t keep track your rewards programs, but they do offer valuable services you should know about:
+These websites and apps don’t keep track your

 - ExpertFlyer: This useful tool helps you search for award seats and upgrades for $4.99 a month.
 The $9.99-a-month subscription will alert you when new award seats become available on specific flights.
 The free version lets you set up seat alerts to help you snag a window or aisle.